-Can Undocumented Aliens Sue For Personal Injuries or Wrongful Death?
+Can Undocumented Aliens Sue For Personal Injuries Or Wrongful Death?

 What Do The Courts and Legislature Say About Your Immigration Status in a Personal Injury Case?

-But AB 2159 went on to amend Section 351.2 of the California Evidence Code.
-The new provision spells out:“In a civil action for personal injury or wrongful death, evidence of a person’s immigration status shall not be admitted into evidence, nor shall discovery into a person’s immigration status be permitted.”
+“In a civil action for personal injury or wrongful death, evidence of a person’s immigration status shall not be admitted into evidence, nor shall discovery into a person’s immigration status be permitted.”